Georgia Disability Benefits: Social Security Disability Insurance and SSI

 800-537-2329

-However, the Georgia Advocacy Office will not provide legal representation for your appeal hearing, should you be denied disability benefits.
-You may want to hire a disability attorney to present your case for benefits on appeal.
+If you need to attend an appeal hearing, you may want to hire a disability attorney to present your case for benefits to the judge.
 If your case requires repeated appeals and it reaches federal court, then you must be represented by a disability attorney.
 It may be wise to save time and stress by consulting an attorney early on in the appeal process.
-Arrange a consultation with a Georgia disability attorney.

 Talk to a Disability Lawyer